Skip to content

 A Tight Real Estate Market with Limited Inventory

-If you’re relocating to the Bay Area in 2024 and plan to buy a house, you should know that we are experiencing an inventory shortage.
-Many housing markets across the U.S. currently have low supply levels, but it tends to be more noticeable here in the San Francisco Bay Area.
+If you’re relocating to the Bay Area in 2025 and plan to buy a house, you should know we are still experiencing an inventory shortage.
+Many housing markets across the U.S. currently have low supply levels.
+But the scarcity tends to be more noticeable here in the San Francisco Bay Area.

 Meet Your Bay Area Mortgage Broker!

 Bridgepoint Funding has been serving the San Francisco Bay Area for nearly two decades.
-We are a locally owned company that works with home buyers and homeowners alike, and we love to help new residents as well.
+We are a locally owned company that works with home buyers and homeowners alike, and we love to help new residents.

 Please contact us if you have questions about mortgage financing for your new home in the Bay Area.

-We offer a wide variety of mortgage products, including VA loans for military members, FHA and conventional financing, and super jumbo mortgage loans for borrowers who need multimillion dollar loans!
+We offer a wide variety of mortgage products, including VA loans for military members, FHA and conventional financing, and super jumbo mortgages for borrowers who need multimillion-dollar loans!

 Mike Trejo is a Bay Area mortgage broker with 20+ years of knowledge and experience.